TechengHsu/GitHubTest/TCPIP.md

 #### 1.3 IEEE Standards
 Thanks to hakers, the standard for Internet and Ethernet was established by IEEE, remaining as the standard.
+To look at more details, please visit http://linux.vbird.org/linux_server/0360apache.php .

 ## Topic 2 -- Introduction to Open System Interconnection (OSI)
 > Opening Questions: </br>